XPO Logistics, Inc. (XPO) CEO Brad Jacobs on Q1 2020 Results - Earnings Call Transcript

 Meghan Henson

 Thanks Brad.
-I will start by empathizing two key aspects of XPO’s response to COVID-19 prevention and appreciation.
-The safety protocols we have implemented are comprehensive and designed to prevent exposure to the virus in addition to dealing with it after the fact.
-We have procured enough PPE to safeguard our employees at work around the globe, including gloves, hand sanitizers, wipes, thermometers and masks.
+I will start by emphasizing two key aspects of XPO’s response to COVID-19: prevention and appreciation.
+The safety protocols we’ve implemented are comprehensive and designed to prevent exposure to the virus in addition to dealing with it after the fact.
+We have procured enough PPE to safeguard our employees at work around the globe, including gloves, hand sanitizer, wipes, thermometers and masks.
 Inside our facilities, social distancing is our strongest defense.
-This includes holding shift meetings outdoors where employees can remain 6 feet apart, redesigning traffic flows and changing shift schedule, installing barriers between workstations and having only one share per cable in break room.
+This includes holding shift meetings outdoors where employees can remain 6 feet apart, redesigning traffic flows and changing shift schedules, installing barriers between workstations and having only one chair per cable in break rooms.
 Our sites have regular proactive cleaning schedules.

-To encourage our employees to stay home when they are stuck, we have added an additional 2 weeks of pandemic paid sick leave to our current paid time-off in the U.S. and Canada.
+To encourage our employees to stay home when they are sick, we have added an additional 2 weeks of pandemic paid sick leave to our current paid time off in the U.S. and Canada.
 We have added 3 COVID-19 testing to our U.S. insurance policy and free access to telemedicine.
-And we have expanded mental health programs for all employees globally in their dependence.
+And we have expanded mental health programs for all employees globally and their dependents.
 As soon as we know of a confirmed or presumptive case, we follow a tracing protocol and notify those who may have been exposed.
-Employees who are exposed are required to self quarantine for 14 days.
-And when one of our people test positive, we close the facility for deep cleaning using a team of certified specialists overseen by an industrial hygienist.
+Employees who are exposed are required to self-quarantine for 14 days.
+And when one of our people tests positive, we close the facility for deep cleaning using a team of certified specialists overseen by an industrial hygienist.

-When we set them aside for deep cleaning, we send all of the employees home with full pay.
-We follow the guidelines of the World Health Organization, the CDC government policies in our own health and safety protocol to determine when we can safely resume work.
-In recognition of the contribution of our colleagues who are providing critical supply chain services, we have announced frontline appreciation pay for nearly 40,000 employees in the U.S. and Canada.
-Hourly employees in our warehouses receive an extra $2 per hour on top of the regular pay rate.
+When we shut down a site for deep cleaning, we send all of the employees home with full pay.
+We follow the guidelines of the World Health Organization, the CDC, government policies, and our own health and safety protocols to determine when we can safely resume work.
+In recognition of the contributions of our colleagues who are providing critical supply chain services, we have announced frontline appreciation pay for nearly 40,000 employees in the U.S. and Canada.
+Hourly employees in our warehouses receive an extra $2 per hour on top of their regular pay rate.
 Later this month, full-time employees working on our LTL service centers will receive a one-time bonus of $500 and part-time employees will receive a $250 bonus.
 I am proud of the work our people are doing around the world.
 We will continue to put their safety and well-being first.

 With that, I will turn the call over to Matt.